The many graded cellular bases of Hecke algebras

-\item[$\bullet$] {\sf Parameterising and constructing irreducible modules:} Ariki's categorification theorem gives rise to many different parameterisations of simple $H_n(\kappa)$-modules \cite{MR1911030}.
-The aforementioned asymptotic cellular structure of \cite{hm10} is the key ingredient in the explicit construction of irreducible modules as canonical quotients of Specht modules labelled by {\em Kleshchev} $\ell$-partitions in \cite{MR1864465,am00}.
-Over $\mathbb C$, this explicit construction has been generalised to arbitrary weightings via Uglov multipartitions \cite{MR2905554}; each such labelling should give rise to an explicit construction of the irreducible modules.
-In \cref{isaididexplain}, we explicitly construct the simple $H_n(\kappa)$-modules for all weightings and over {\em arbitrary fields}.
+\item[$\bullet$] {\sf Parameterising and constructing irreducible modules:} Ariki's categorification theorem gives rise to many abstract parameterisations of irreducible $ H_n^\Bbbk(\underline{s})$-modules \cite{MR1911030}.
+The aforementioned asymptotic cellular structure of \cite{hm10} is the key ingredient in the explicit construction of irreducible modules as canonical quotients of Specht modules labelled by {\em Kleshchev} $\ell$-partitions in \cite{MR1864465,MR1750939}.
+However, the Kleshchev $\ell$-partitions provide just one of many possible labellings of the nodes in the crystal graph \cite{MR2905554}; each such labelling should give rise to an explicit construction of the irreducible modules.
+In \cref{isaididexplain}, we provide these many different constructions of the irreducible modules (one for each possible charge) and over {\em arbitrary fields}.
 For each charge, we shall see that the corresponding irreducibles are those which survive under the associated {\sf KZ} functor.